Norway Rat Identification & Prevention

 Are Norway rats dangerous?

-The ability to spread disease, contaminate food, and damage property make Norway rats a dangerous pest.
-As Norway rats move about your home they will contaminate food they come across and surfaces they come into contact with- spreading bacteria and other pathogens that make people ill.
+The ability to spread disease, contaminate food, and damage property makes Norway rats a dangerous pest.
+As Norway rats move about your home, they will contaminate the food they come across and surfaces they come into contact with- spreading bacteria and other pathogens that make people ill.

-When living inside of homes or other structures Norway rats are able to cause a lot of damage by chewing on:
+When living inside homes or other structures, Norway rats are able to cause a lot of damage by chewing on:

 Why do I have a Norway rat problem?

-Like many species of rodents, over time Norway rats have come to rely on people for some of the food and shelter needs.
+Like many species of rodents, over time, Norway rats have come to rely on people for some of their food and shelter needs.
 Properties with open trash cans, gardens, compost areas, bird feeders, and pet food have the potential to attract foraging Norway rats.